OCA/contract/contract/README.rst

 To use this module, you need to:

 #.
-Go to Sales -> Contracts and select or create a new contract.
+Go to Accounting -> Contracts and select or create a new contract.
 #.
 Check *Generate recurring invoices automatically*.
 #.
 Fill fields for selecting the recurrency and invoice parameters:

    * Journal
    * Pricelist
    * Period.
 It can be any interval of days, weeks, months, months last day or